Ninedeadeyes/7-Dungeons-Deep/README.md

-29/09/2020
+08/12/2022

 Thanks to SauceChord who modularize my game.
 My modularize version had some issues with performance.
 I have uploaded his version within 'SauceChord'folder.

 -All graphics created using GraphicsGale and lospec.com/pixel-editor

+- Music for the unmodularize version created using BeepBox

+- Music for the modularize vesion downloaded from  https://freesound.org

--All sounds downloaded from https://freesound.org
+-All Sound Effects downloaded from https://freesound.org

 -To play without python download all files and run the exe file.